 Our staff will work with you, your family and your physician to evaluate your individual needs and provide resources to help deal with long-term illnesses and rehabilitation.

 Help with Financial Concerns

 If you feel that you may have difficulty meeting your medical expenses, we can work with you to identify sources of financial assistance.
 We are familiar with eligibility requirements for Medicare and Medicaid coverage and other assistance programs and are able to help you with these guidelines.

 Help with Discharge Planning

 Copley Hospital staff wants to help you make your transition home as smooth as possible.
-Patient and Family Services will work with you and your physician to evaluate your individual needs to plan for any services you many need once you are discharged.
-This might include inpatient rehabilitation, outpatient physical therapy, special medical equipment, Meals on Wheels, home health nursing, and others.
+Patient and Family Services will work with you and your physician to evaluate your individual needs to plan for any services you may require once you are discharged.
+This might include inpatient rehabilitation, outpatient physical therapy, special medical equipment, Meals on Wheels, home health nursing, and more.
 We will help arrange these and other services to assist in your transition home.

 Finding a suitable nursing home, rehabilitation facility, community care home, or apartment can be challenging.
 Our staff is familiar with the complexities of proper placement, having helped many people like you in similar situations.
 We will help you find an appropriate care environment for your individual needs after you leave Copley.

 Worrying about your illness (or that of a family member) can result in frustration, depression, and anxiety.
 Talking with someone about your worries can help relieve the emotional burden.
 Our staff can put you in touch with support people or groups in the area to help you deal with these concerns.

 Copley Hospital wants to make sure that your medical wishes are carried out in the event you are unable to advocate for yourself.